MieczyslawFrontDev/homepage/README.md

 Welcome on my first website ! :)

-Actually, I am taking part in the YouCode course and I'm very excited.
+I am currently attending a course and I am very excited.
 Fantastic experience really !

-This site is about me so You can know me better :)
+This page is about me so you can get to know me better :)
-I inclucde some information about my adventure with programming and passions too.
+I inclucded some information about my adventure with programming and passions too.
-If You want get to know each other and talk about front-end send me message necessarily through the form !
+If You want to get to know me better and talk about the front-end, send me a message immediately via the form !

 ## Demo